fsmv/Livestream-Processor/readme.md

 ------------------

 - Concatenation:
-  - Codec selection? (at least keep it from using the AAC audio codec because xuggler can't handle reading it)
+  - Output codec selection? (at least keep it from using the AAC audio codec because xuggler can't handle reading it)
   - CPU Limiting
   - Cancel operation
   - Show progress by drawing a background on completed files in the list
-- Time Lapse Creator:
+- Timelapse Creator:
+  - GUI
+  - Final length estimator
+  - Automatic speedup chooser by selecting final length
+  - Add your own audio
-  - Everything
+  - Progress listener support
 - Twitch.tv downloader:
   - Everything
 - Run more than one task consecutively without prompting the user